wasdthedebugger/transcript-management-system/README.md

    - The main entry point of the project.
 It may serve as the homepage or the starting point of the application.

 ## Standards
-0 standard 9 and 10, 1 standard 11 and 12 Standards
+0 standard 9 and 10, 1 standard 11 and 12

 ## Systems
-0 standard 9 and 10, 1 standard 11 and 12 Standards
+0 system NEB, 1 system A Levels